rosell-dk/webp-express/README.md

 *1. Setup WebP Express*
 If you do not want to use serve varied images:
 - Open WebP Express options
-- Switch to *No varied image responses* mode.
+- Switch to *CDN friendly* mode.
 - Set *File extension* to "Set to .webp"
-- Make sure the *Auto convert* option is enabled
+- Make sure the *Convert non-existing webp-files upon request to original image* option is enabled

 If you want to *ShortPixel* to create <picture> tags but still want the magic to work on other images (such as images are referenced from CSS or javascript):
 - Open WebP Express options